tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/维护管理实例/设置实例维护时间_intl_en.md

 >?
 >- Immediate switch is applicable to operations involving data migration such as instance specification adjustment, instance version upgrade, and instance kernel upgrade.
->- For version upgrade, if it is associated with multiple instances, the switch will be performed in the order from read-only replica to source instance.
+>- For version upgrade, if it is associated with multiple instances, the switch will be performed in the order from disaster recovery instance, read-only instance and primary instance.